 Friday – Biology

 Through October we have studied invertebrates (animals with no bones), collected specimens for a Bug Zoo and studied several types up close and personal when Kim’s Cold-blooded Creatures came to school.
-In November we study plants by cultivating beans and learning (and eating) the parts of a plant.
-This study culminates in preparing vegetables for our Thanksgiving Feast.
+In November we study plants by cultivating beans, learning and eating the parts of a plant.
+This study culminates in preparing vegetables for our stone soup at our Thanksgiving Feast.

-November 26th will be an EC “Party Day” beginning at 9:30 am with all children dismissing at noon.
-Children are invited to dress as Pilgrims or Native Americans, participate in some special Thanksgiving activities, cook their own feast and act out the entire Thanksgiving Timeline one last time.
+November 25th will be an ec “Party Day” beginning at 9:30 am with all children dismissing at noon.
+Children are invited to dress as Pilgrims or Native Americans, participate in special Thanksgiving activities, cook their own feast and act out the entire Thanksgiving Timeline one last time.
 Ask your child to enact the story at home – most of them can tell it pretty well by now.
 The costume can be as elaborate or simple as you and your child care to make it.
 There will be sign-ups posted on classroom doors soon for the necessary items.

 Monday – History

 Tuesday – North America

 From the study of the formation of the Earth we move on to the specifics of the cultures of North America.
-This unit will culminate in a Historical Park City Feast on November 26th.
-Children will research the foods of the times and dress as people of the era.
-What did the miners eat?
-We’re about to find out…
+This unit will culminate in a “Fifty Nifty United States” Historical Feast on November 25th.
+Children will research the foods of the state they will represent.
+Details will be forthcoming…

 Wednesday – Art

-The class has covered a review of sketching basic shapes, the color wheel and color mixing.
+The class has covered a review of sketching basic shapes, and will review the color wheel and color mixing.
 We will try our hand at various techniques including water colors and creating a still life.
 Students are encouraged to practice, practice, practice!
 Remind them to bring along a sketch book when going to a restaurant or on a car trip.
 They have been practicing sketching objects using the basic shapes – a sphere can be a snowman, an eyeball or a pumpkin, an ellipsoid can be a football, etc.